wheely/ember-dialog/README.md

         acceptLabel : "yes, of course"
     };

-// Manager creates a modal and return a primise object which resolve on accept-close. var promise = this.get('dialogManager').alert(message, controller, options);
+// Manager creates a modal and returns a `promise` object which resolves on `accept`-close. var promise = this.get('dialogManager').alert(message, controller, options);

 // Execute after successful closed